Professor Jonathan Benger, Professor of Emergency Care, University of the West of England, UK

 Legal and ethical issues for emergency nurses and health care professionals

 The conference is for anyone involved in the delivery, development and organisation of emergency nursing, trauma care, paramedical and medical sciences.
-It will address the following themes for which abstracts for oral and poster presentations and symposia are invited by

 "This ECG looks funny": The 12 lead ECG and diagnostic uncertainty

 Presenter: Chris Walker, Consultant Nurse, Queen Alexandra Hospital, Portsmouth Hospitals NHS Trust, UK